aitaicenterdevops/devops_workshop/README.md

 OK, now that we have a basic pipeline running without doing much, let's fully implement the "build" stage of our pipeline.

+Generally, we want to keep as much application-specific logic out of the Jenkins pipeline and do everything we can with scripts that are called from the pipeline.

+In the current case, we want to run the build script (which is already in the <tt>scripts/</tt> directory) then <i>archive the artifacts</i>
+(executables, libraries, etc.)
+that will be used in the rest of the pipeline.

+One important CI/CD principle is that we only build artifacts once then use those artifacts in the later stages of the pipeline.

+Now this may not always be possible; for example, when we do unit testing we normally use a separate test framework that should not be included in the production/release version.

+However, that said, we'll build release/production binaries now then use them rather than rebuild then where appropriate later.

+So!
+Change the dummy build stage contents to the following:

+    steps {
+      /* These steps are going to run inside the dev environment container, with the git repo workspace mounted as a bind volume. */
+      sh '''
+        ./scripts/build.sh
+        mkdir -p dist
+        cp facedetect_va/cmake-build-release/facedetector dist/
+      '''
+      archiveArtifacts artifacts: 'dist/*', fingerprint: true
+    }